medic/cht-tech-radar-contributors/radar/2023-09-12/javascript.md

 title:      "JavaScript"
 ring:       adopt
 quadrant:   languages-and-frameworks
-tags:       [language]
+tags:       [coding]
 ---

-Primary programming language used everywhere in the CHT.
+[JavaScript](https://www.javascript.com/) is the primary programming language used in the CHT.